rbreaves/kinto/README.md

 I welcome any and all contributors who want to contribute something to this project.

-If you are specifically wanting to contribute additional custom keymaps to help with aligning Kinto's behavior to that of a mac keyboard then I would strongly recommend that you read Ramhounds comment on Superuser (the link is below).
+If you are specifically wanting to contribute additional custom keymaps to help with aligning Kinto's behavior to that of a mac keyboard then I would strongly recommend that you read Glen Whitney's comment on Superuser (the link is below).
 You may also look at the .xkb directory, mac_worsewise.sh and xactive.sh files to better understand how Kinto operates so that you can test your own keymaps without having to use the systemd service or running the xactive.sh script.

 https://superuser.com/questions/385748/binding-superc-superv-to-copy-and-paste